Letrab/hassio-addons/sonos-audioclip-tts/README.md

 Add this `https://github.com/letrab/hassio-addons` as a custom repository as usual and click install under this addon.

 NOTE: This addon is a local build addon.
-That means that Home Assistant will build the addon image on your HA machine so installation might take awhile.
+That means that Home Assistant will build the addon image on your HA machine so installation might take a while.

 ### Create API Key